MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Applications/New-MgOnPremisePublishingProfileConnectorGroup.md

   - `[PublicClient <IMicrosoftGraphPublicClientApplication>]`: publicClientApplication
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
     - `[RedirectUris <String[]>]`: Specifies the URLs where user tokens are sent for sign-in, or the redirect URIs where OAuth 2.0 authorization codes and access tokens are sent.
   - `[PublisherDomain <String>]`: The verified publisher domain for the application.
 Read-only.
+Supports $filter (eq, ne, ge, le, startsWith).
   - `[RequiredResourceAccess <IMicrosoftGraphRequiredResourceAccess[]>]`: Specifies the resources that the application needs to access.
-This property also specifies the set of OAuth permission scopes and application roles that it needs for each of those resources.
+This property also specifies the set of delegated permissions and application roles that it needs for each of those resources.
 This configuration of access to the required resources drives the consent experience.
+No more than 50 resource services (APIs) can be configured.
+Beginning mid-October 2021, the total number of required permissions must not exceed 400.
 Not nullable.
+Supports $filter (eq, not, ge, le).
     - `[ResourceAccess <IMicrosoftGraphResourceAccess[]>]`: The list of OAuth2.0 permission scopes and app roles that the application requires from the specified resource.
       - `[Id <String>]`: The unique identifier for one of the oauth2PermissionScopes or appRole instances that the resource application exposes.
       - `[Type <String>]`: Specifies whether the id property references an oauth2PermissionScopes or an appRole.
-Possible values are Scope or Role.
+The possible values are: Scope (for OAuth 2.0 permission scopes) or Role (for app roles).
     - `[ResourceAppId <String>]`: The unique identifier for the resource that the application requires access to.
 This should be equal to the appId declared on the target resource application.
   - `[SignInAudience <String>]`: Specifies the Microsoft accounts that are supported for the current application.
-Supported values are: AzureADMyOrg, AzureADMultipleOrgs, AzureADandPersonalMicrosoftAccount, PersonalMicrosoftAccount.
+The possible values are: AzureADMyOrg, AzureADMultipleOrgs, AzureADandPersonalMicrosoftAccount (default), and PersonalMicrosoftAccount.
 See more in the table below.
+Supports $filter (eq, ne, not).
   - `[Spa <IMicrosoftGraphSpaApplication>]`: spaApplication
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
     - `[RedirectUris <String[]>]`: Specifies the URLs where user tokens are sent for sign-in, or the redirect URIs where OAuth 2.0 authorization codes and access tokens are sent.